PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 indices, and consistent final layout state.
 No model conversion or inference was run.

+PyTorch native-runtime SAME AveragePool correction is now differential as well.
+The compatibility pass captures only initial indexed `AVERAGE_POOL_2D` objects, updates the live pool output through the shared `ModelIRGraphIndex`, and inserts the correction `MUL` at the current graph position.
+It no longer accumulates and replaces a complete operator list or assigns operator outputs directly.
+Its existing single-argument exporter call remains compatible, while optional graph-index and layout-state parameters allow composition with shared state.
+A Torch-free focused fixture verifies the exact reciprocal correction, one initial index refresh, final operator-type indices, and layout consistency.
+The corresponding architecture gate prevents full-list and direct-output mutation from returning.
+The pre-existing large PyTorch exporter test could not be collected in the current `uv` environment because a Python 3.10 user-site `libtorch_python.so` is being resolved under Python 3.12; this is an environment mismatch rather than a test assertion failure.
+No model conversion or inference was run.

 The float NHWC Concat runner now uses the same declarative structure.
 One table owns its eleven family names, statistics keys, and priorities; frozen specs, callbacks, preconditions, defaults, and preflight are constructed once.
 Its